 He added, “With all the different demands that came along with playing the part, I knew that there was still a light at the end of the tunnel.
 I’d had my life back.
 As much as it tortured my wife and everybody else that had to be around me, I just stayed in the moment.
 There was so much to do and you couldn’t get away from it anyway.
 I would go home, and I wouldn’t talk to my wife and my kids the way that I would speak to my students in the classroom, but it would certainly be in the back of my mind,” he laughed.
 “I came home with a couple of doozies I could have used, but I would have gotten into a lot of trouble.”

 After the press conference, I asked Wahlberg about his scenes with John Goodman, who he described as “brilliant.”

 “He’s one of the most underrated actors, certainly the best character actor working today,” said Wahlberg.
 “A joy to work with.
 It’s nice to see somebody come in so prepared, so focused.
 I remember one time he flubbed one line in that entire eight-page monologue.
 He was so upset with himself.
 I said don’t worry, John, we have all day.”

-As for scenes with Goodman where he’s nearly naked and Wahlberg looks like he could desperately use a sandwich, the actor laughed, “I love seeing him naked.”
+As for scenes with Goodman where the actor is nearly nude, Wahlberg laughed, “I love seeing him naked.”

-I asked Wahlberg about his first solid meal after they wrapped.
+What was Wahlberg’s his first solid meal after they wrapped?
 “A giant breakfast, pancakes, eggs, home fries, bacon, an English muffin, and of course, I ate until I was sick,” he laughed.